- Energy Efficiency Solutions

 For businesses eager to improve energy efficiency, an ASHRAE Level 2 energy audit provides a sufficient outline to achieve energy reduction goals without significant capital improvements.
 The only time you should decide to move on to a Level 3 audit is if you and your team decide to take on a major capital cost project that will require more data before implementing.

-A Level 2 audit can be completed without doing a Level 1 audit.
+A Level 2 audit can be completed without doing an ASHRAE Level 1 audit.
 If your company already has sustainability practices in place, a Level 2 audit could offer quality advice and an implementation plan to improve energy efficiency in your building further.

 Overall, the complexity of an ASHRAE audit increases at every level, but each level identifies building modifications that will help reduce the operation cost while also lowering carbon footprint.
 ASHRAE Level 2 Energy Audits provides organizations with a detailed energy report and an enhanced understanding of operations without the sometimes unnecessary additional measurements and data you would receive at Level 3.
 Level 2 Energy Audits are a perfect option for companies looking to cut costs and be more sustainable in their day-to-day operations.